remy/next-http/README.md

 ## Debugging and problems

-This repo also includes a debug build of httpbank.
+This repo also includes a debug build of `httpbank`.
 The difference is that it will add all the ESP read and write to the second half of the bank you use.
 This way you can debug from the real hardware and capture exactly what's going on.

+**Important** the debug dot command uses the second half of the bank you use, so ideally test with less than 8K to help debugging.

 If you need to file an issue, this information is extremely valuable for debugging - and if you're not comfortable including the file in [an issue](https://github.com/remy/next-httpbank/issues/new) as an attachment, you can email me directly at remy@remysharp.com.
 To capture this, run: